Yibin-Li/The-Garage/README.md

 # Private-Garage
-Hi humans,
+Hi,

-This is a private garage.
+This is the place where treasures hide.

+Start hunting!